stuy-tetrabyte/graduation-req-tracker/README.md

 $ bash Anaconda2-4.0.0-Linux-x86_64.sh
 ```

-This command will install Pandas, along with a whole bunch of other things.
+This command will install Pandas, along with a whole bunch of other things,
+including `xlrd`, which Pandas uses for opening Excel files.
+It also installs
+Python Flask with all of the dependencies.

 ## Setting up a Vagrant Box for a development environment